Who's Behind Listverse?

 During her lifetime, Mata Hari was also suspected of being a double agent.
 But before her status could be revealed, she was discovered by the Allies and sentenced to death.
 A French firing squad killed her outside Paris in 1917—a dramatic end to a dramatic career.

 Virginia Hall, an American spy with the British Special Operations Executive, was as tough as they come.
 She also worked for the American Office of Strategic Services during World War II and later for the CIA.

 While on a hunting trip in Turkey, Hall lost her leg to a gun accident.
 After her leg was amputated, she named its wooden replacement “Cuthbert.”

-Throughout her career, she led networks of agents in various tasks, rescued prisoners of war, and recruited hundreds of spies to work against the Nazis (who referred to her as the “limping lady”).
+She led networks of agents in various tasks throughout her career, rescued prisoners of war, and recruited hundreds of spies to work against the Nazis (who referred to her as the “limping lady”).
 Using her wit to remain one step ahead of the Nazis at all times, Hall served as an infuriating roadblock to many of their operations.

 Hall became the only civilian woman to receive the Distinguished Service Cross.

 Nancy Wake was not your average journalist.
 After a childhood in poverty (mostly in Australia), she worked as a journalist and then rose to become a hostess in high-society France by marrying a wealthy French industrialist.
 Wake saw the destruction and abuse caused by the Nazis firsthand, and she longed to do something about it.